pygmystack/pygmy/docs/customisation/introduction.md

 # Services is a hashmap of
 services:

-  # The hashmap entry denotes the service name - such as "amazeeio-dnsmasq".
+  # The hashmap entry denotes the service name - such as "pygmy-dnsmasq".
   mycontainer:

     # Config is derrived from the Docker API, intended for container configuration.